-VIVA Alliance is accepting works to be considered for its 3rd Annual Exhibition in September 2025.
-Please see below for a description of the exhibition concept as well as submission criteria and guidelines.
+VIVA Alliance is now accepting submissions for consideration for its 4th Annual Exhibition, Plasticity, taking place in September 2026.
+Please see below for the exhibition concept, submission criteria, and application guidelines.

 Exhibition venue: The Roundhouse Community Arts and Recreation Centre, Exhibition Hall